lalyos/jfiglet/README.md

 Java implementation of FIGfonts (http://www.figlet.org/) to create ascii art banners.
 My goals were:

-- distributed as maven dependency, first as a [github hosted](http://lalyos.github.io/mvn-repo/) later reach cebtral repo
+- distributed as a maven dependency, first as a [github hosted](http://lalyos.github.io/mvn-repo/) later reach the central repo
 - should be small